"True" self-avoiding walks on general trees: Introduction

 When $w(n) = \exp(-\beta n)$ for some $\beta > 0$, the process is called the \textbf{``true" self-avoiding walk} (TSAW).
 We say that the process $\mathbf X$ is \begin{itemize} \item \textbf{recurrent} if every vertex of $\mathcal T$ is visited infinitely often; \item \textbf{transient} if every vertex of $\mathcal T$ is visited only finitely often. \end{itemize}

-In the current paper, we are interested in the asymptotic behavior of TSAWs on trees with polynomial growth.
+The objective of the paper is to determine recurrence and transience for the TSAW on trees of polynomial growth.
+The relevant geometric quantity is the \textbf{branching-ruin number}, introduced in \cite{CKS2020}.
 For each edge $e=\{v^{-1},v\}\in E$, let $|e|=|v|$ be the distance from $v$ to $\rho$, i.e., the number of edges in the shortest path connecting $v$ and $\rho$.
 A \textbf{cutset} in $\mathcal{T}$ is a minimal set $\pi$ of edges that separates the root from infinity.
 That is, for any infinite self-avoiding path $(v_i)_{i\ge 0}$ with $v_0=\rho$, there exists a unique $i$ such that $\{v_i, v_{i+1}\} \in \pi$.
 Let $\Pi$ be the set of all cutsets in $\mathcal{T}$.
-To measure polynomial growth, we use the \textbf{branching-ruin number}, introduced in \cite{CKS2020}:
+The branching-ruin number of $\Tcal$ is given by